Jean-François Callet

-Jean-François Callet (25 October 1744 – 14 November 1798) was a French professor of mathematics who wrote an influential book of logarithm tables and taught spherical trigonometry and navigation.
+Jean-François Callet (25 October 1744 – 14 November 1798) was a French professor of mathematics who wrote an influential compilation of logarithmic tables and taught spherical trigonometry and navigation.

 Callet was born in Versailles and became a professor of hydrographic engineering.
-Callet's most influential work was a portable table of logarithms (based on the work of William Gardiner) Tables Portatives de Logarithmes published in 1795 which went into many editions until 1906.
-It has fifty pages with logarithms of the sine, cosine and tangent, as well as natural sines and cosines.
-It was influential and led to other improved logarithm tables such as those of Edward Sang.
-Another work of his was a spherical trigonometric text for use in navigation published in 1798.
-It was made in collaboration with instrument maker Jean François Richer who was attempting to create a navigation instrument called the trigonometric circle or Compas Trigonométrique in his application for the Abbe Raynal Prize which sought a reliable and accurate method for the reduction of the apparent to the true distance between two stars.
-This would be usable to determine the longitude of the ship's position.
-Richer's application won the 1791 price.
+His most influential work was Tables Portatives de Logarithmes, published in 1795: a compilation of logarithmic tables, based on the work of William Gardiner, which remained in print until 1906.
+Its roughly 800 pages give logarithms of the sine, cosine and tangent, as well as natural sines and cosines.
+It was influential, leading to other improved tables such as those of Edward Sang.
+Another of Callet's works was a spherical trigonometry text for use in navigation, published in 1798 and written in collaboration with instrument maker Jean François Richer, who was attempting to create a navigation instrument called the trigonometric compass in his application for the Abbé Raynal Prize.
+The prize was then being offered for a reliable and accurate method to reduce the apparent distance between two stars to the true distance, which could be used to determine the longitude of a ship's position.
+Richer's application won the 1791 prize.